 We may use your data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which services and offers may be relevant for you (we call this marketing).

-We strive to provide you with choices regarding personal data uses for marketing and advertising and currently use to manage our email correspondence.
+We strive to provide you with choices regarding personal data uses for marketing and advertising and currently use Microsoft Office 365® and/or Mailchimp to manage our email correspondence.
 You can ask us to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us at any time.

-Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a product or service purchase or other transactions.
+Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a product or service purchase or any other transaction.

 Change of Purpose

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to receive an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 We will keep and use your data in terms of any legal or regulatory requirements that we have and can use your data to protect our legal position, if legal action is required, including the recovery of any outstanding debts.

 By way of further example, we will share your personal data with the relevant agencies and without notice, where we are requested to or suspect fraudulent activities, money laundering or terrorist related activities.